-Often also known as a Tri Fold mattress, the most common type that works best on the floor is a folding mattress.
-These are usually small (Queen size and under), lightweight, portable, and much less expensive than a traditional full size version.
-They are great for guests who come visiting and are generally small and easy enough to take along on excursions too.
-These do not need a base or platform and some have a non-slip bottom too, but, work very well with a folding bed especially if the dimensions of the fold match.
+Often also known as a tri-Fold mattress, the most common type that works best on the floor is a folding mattress.
+These are usually small (Queen size and under), lightweight, portable, and much less expensive than a traditional full-size version.
+They are great for visiting guests and are generally small and easy enough to take along on excursions too.
+These do not need a base or platform, and some have a non-slip bottom too, but, work very well with a folding bed especially if the dimensions of the fold match.
 Some are also designed to double up as a chair bed which is great for student accommodation and kids rooms.
-These usually consist of some type of foam, however the best options are memory foam.
+These usually consist of some type of foam; however, when it comes to choosing the best mattress, popular options are usually memory foam.

-Also known as a Japanese bed, tatami floor mat or rolling bed, these are similar to a foldable mattress, however they can be rolled away neatly.
-Although they can also be folded, they resemble more of a flat quilt like nature as opposed to the tri fold design mentioned above, and cannot be used as a chair bed either, but are compatible with folding beds and futons.
-These are more like oversized mattress pads and can even serve as a topper if required, but are generally more compact and lightweight than a tri fold mattress.
-These will most likely be made of cotton, polyester, and sometimes are combined with thin layers of foam for added comfort.
+Also known as a Japanese bed, tatami floor mat or roll-up mattress, these are similar to a foldable mattress, however, they can be rolled away neatly.
+Although they can also be folded, and resemble more of a flat quilt-like nature as opposed to the tri-fold design mentioned above.
+They cannot be used as a chair bed either, but are compatible with folding beds and futons.
+These are more like oversized mattress pads and can even serve as a topper if required, but are generally more compact and lightweight than a tri-fold mattress.
+These will most likely be made of cotton, and polyester, and sometimes are combined with thin layers of foam for added comfort.

-Is It Good To Put A Mattress On The Floor?
+Is It Good To Place On The Floor?

-Many of us will casually throw our mattresses down onto floor and sleep on it, sometimes for one night, or for some it’s a permanent solution.
+Many of us will casually throw our mattresses down onto the floor and sleep on it.
+Sometimes for one night, or for some, it’s a permanent solution.
 We seldom give a second thought about the consequences that may come with not using a frame or bed.
-Tiny apartments and restricted budget compel many people including collegians and working individuals to sleep without a traditionally raised bed.
+Tiny apartments and restricted budgets compel many people, including collegians and working individuals, to sleep without a traditionally raised bed.
 If done properly, it does not pose many threats.
 But if you are ignorant about how to do it then you can be going for a toss.
 Let’s check out what issues can arise by using the floor as the base of your mattress.
 Below we discuss some pros and cons for you to consider:

 So, Can I Put My Mattress On The Floor?

-Of course you can, and nobody is going to stop you.
-But you have to do it the right way and that is exactly what we will deal with.
+Of course, you can, and nobody is going to stop you.
+But you have to do it the right way, which is exactly what we will deal with.

-- If the floor does not have a carpet, use a material to place between the mattress and the ground.
+- If the floor does not have a carpet, use material to place between the mattress and the ground.
 It can be a sheet of polythene or foam.
-This will prevent cold or heat waves reaching through to you.
-You can make this in layers which will make the process more effective.
+This will prevent cold or heat waves from reaching through to you.
+You can make this in layers, which will make the process more effective.
 Some people even use bed sheets which is an effective solution.